 Canadian Health Leadership Network is comprised of a small core team of staff, advisors and emeritus positions, and a Secretariat that works in partnership with Network Partner organizations across Canada.
 Click here to view the organization structure.

 Kelly Grimes is CHLNet’s Executive Director and responsible for its strategic plan, business plan and budget in consultation with its 43 Network Partners.
 She has participated in various health leadership studies, most recently the return on investment in leadership development, and the Canadian Health Leadership Benchmarking Survey.
 In addition to this role, Kelly maintains ongoing consulting projects at the macro, meso and micro levels of the health system such as: the role of physician assistants in health systems; health technology assessment in Canada; and evaluating Ontario’s Family Health Team Initiative.

-Graham Dickson is a senior policy advisor to CHLNet and is an academic advisor to the Canadian Society of Physician Leaders
+Graham Dickson is a senior research advisor to CHLNet and is an academic advisor to the Canadian Society of Physician Leaders

 .
 He is also a member of the LEADS Collaborative